New 36th Division: Battle of Aksu

-A minor battle in which Chinese Muslim troops were expelled from the Aksu oases of Xinjiang by Uyghurs when they rose up in revolt.
+A minor battle ensued in which Chinese Muslim troops were expelled from the Aksu oases of Xinjiang by Uyghurs when they rose up in revolt.

 Battle of Sekes Tash

-A minor battle when Chinese Muslim troops under general Ma Zhancang attacked and inflicted a defeat upon Uyghur and Kirghiz armies at Sekes Tesh.
-About 200 Uyghur and Kirghiz were killed.
+A minor battle involved Chinese Muslim troops under General Ma Zhancang attacking and defeating Uyghur and Kirghiz armies at Sekes Tesh.
+About 200 Uyghurs and Kirghiz were killed.

 Battle of Kashgar (1933)

-Uyghur and Kirghiz forces led by the Bughra brothers and Tawfiq Bay attempted to take the city of Kashgar from Chinese Muslim troops under General Ma Zhancang.
-They were defeated.
+Uyghur and Kirghiz forces led by the Bughra brothers and Tawfiq Bay attempted to take the yamen and city center in Kashgar from Chinese Muslim troops under General Ma Zhancang.
+They were repealed.

 Han Chinese troops commanded by Brigadier Yang were absorbed into Ma Zhancang's army.
-A number of Han Chinese officers were spotted wearing the green uniforms of Ma Zhancang's unit of the new 36th division, presumably they had converted to Islam.
+A number of Han Chinese officers were spotted wearing the green uniforms of Ma Zhancang's unit of the New 36th Division; presumably they had converted to Islam.

 Battle of Urumqi

-The new 36th division twice (First Battle of Urumqi and Second Battle of Urumqi) attempted to take the city of Urumqi, the second time, they were joined by a Han Chinese army under Zhang Peiyuan.
+The division twice (First Battle of Urumqi and Second Battle of Urumqi) attempted to take the city of Urumqi, the second time, they were joined by a Han Chinese army under Zhang Peiyuan.

 Battle of Tutung

-In 1934, 2 brigades of Soviet Gosudarstvennoye Politicheskoye Upravlenie (GPU) troops of about 7,000 backed by tanks, planes, and artillery with mustard gas, attacked the new 36th division near Tutung.
-The battle raged for several weeks on the Tutung frozen river.
-New 36th division troops dressed up in sheepskins in the snow, and charged Soviet machine gun posts with swords to defeat a Soviet pincer attack.
-Soviet planes bombed the 36th division with mustard gas.
-Heavy casualties mounted on both sides before Ma Zhongying ordered the 36th division to withdraw.
+In 1934, two brigades of Soviet Gosudarstvennoye Politicheskoye Upravlenie (GPU) troops of about 7,000 backed by tanks, planes, and artillery with mustard gas, attacked the division near Tutung.
+The battle raged for several weeks on the frozen Tutung river.
+New 36th Division troops, wearing sheepskins in the snow, charged Soviet machine-gun posts with swords to defeat a Soviet pincer attack.
+Soviet planes bombed the division with mustard gas.
+Heavy casualties mounted on both sides before Ma Zhongying ordered the division to withdraw.

 Battle of Dawan Cheng

 Ma Zhongying encountered a Soviet armored car column of a few hundred soldiers near Dawan Cheng.
-The new 36th division wiped out nearly the entire column, after engaging the Soviet in savage hand-to-hand combat, and rolled the wrecked Soviet armored cars off the mountainsides.
+The New 36th Division wiped out nearly the entire column, after engaging the Soviet in savage hand-to-hand fighting, and rolled the wrecked Soviet armored cars off the mountainsides.
 When a White Russian force showed up, Ma Zhongying withdrew.

 Battle of Kashgar (1934)

-New 36th division General Ma Fuyuan stormed Kashgar, and attacked the Uighur and Kirghiz rebels of the First East Turkestan Republic.
-He freed another new 36th division general, Ma Zhancang, who was trapped by the Uighurs and Kirghiz.
+New 36th Division General Ma Fuyuan stormed Kashgar, and attacked the Uighur and Kirghiz rebels of the First East Turkestan Republic.
+He freed another New 36th Division general, Ma Zhancang, who had been trapped by the Uighurs and Kirghiz.
 Ma Zhancang repulsed six Uighur attacks, inflicting massive casualties on the Uighur forces.
-2,000 to 8,000 Uighur civilians were killed, in revenge for the Kizil massacre.
+2,000 to 8,000 Uighur civilians were killed in revenge for the Kizil massacre.
 General Ma Zhongying gave a speech at Idgah mosque, reminding the Uighurs to be loyal to the Republic of China government at Nanjing.
-Several citizens at the British consulate were killed by the 36th division.
+Several citizens at the British consulate were killed by the division.

 Battle of Yangi Hissar

-Ma Zhancang led the new 36th division to attack Uyghur forces at Yangi Hissar, wiping out the entire Uighur force, and killing the Emir Nur Ahmad Jan Bughra.
+Ma Zhancang led the division in an attack on Uyghur forces at Yangi Hissar, wiping out the entire Uighur force, and killing Emir Nur Ahmad Jan Bughra.